mitralola716/Huawei-Modem/README.md

 ### 1. Add Reboot Modem Tools for OpenWRT

 This script is using to reboot Huawei Modem with ADB shell installed supported on firmware.
-This script is running for OpenWRT.

-for all devices with OpenWrt or other linux distribution
+This script is running for all devices with OpenWRT or other linux distribution.
 ## Installation
 Connection needed !
 ```sh